VNGRD/quartz/content/index.md

 2. Foundations of the Internet and the web
 3. Web revival and my personal relationship with technology

+> [!warning] Disclaimer: Citing and sources
+> As this is intended to be an online version of my Obsidian vault that I primarily use for learning and notetaking, the sources that I use for my studies will usually be listed at the bottom of my notes for my own personal reference, and my citations, if done at all, may be academically incorrect.
+Please think of this garden as someone's class notes you may have found left in a table of a cafe and not as a source used for actual academic writing.
+Thank you ☺️

 ---

 ## places of interest